Matt Pinfield: Early years

 Early in his career, Pinfield worked as an on-air host and music director at WRSU-FM, the official radio station of Rutgers University.
-In 1984, he became a radio DJ on the Jersey shore alternative rock radio station WHTG-FM 106.3, and was the main DJ at a New Brunswick, New Jersey club called The Melody Bar.
-During his tenure, the Melody Bar became a respected alternative music club in the New York City area.
+In 1984, he became a radio DJ on the Jersey Shore alternative rock radio station WHTG-FM 106.3, and was the main DJ at a New Brunswick, New Jersey club called The Melody Bar.
+During his tenure, the Melody became a respected alternative music club in the New York City area.
 Pinfield developed a close personal relationship with a number of British alternative rock bands such as Ned's Atomic Dustbin, Pop Will Eat Itself, and The Wonder Stuff.

 During his 10 years at WHTG, Pinfield was the recipient of the Gavin Award (1992 and 1993) for National Commercial Alternative Music Director of the Year.

 In 1992, Pinfield appeared in an episode of the first season of MTV's The Real World when he interviewed members of the rock group Reigndance on-air at WHTG.
 The group's lead singer, Andre, was one of the seven cast members of The Real World.

 In 1995, Pinfield began his television career hosting MTV's 120 Minutes.
 Within a year, he hosted a variety of MTV shows including MattRock, Pinfield Suite, Pinfield Presents, Rocks Off, Say What?, MTV Live, and over 100 MTV specials.
 His music knowledge was showcased on TRL's Stump Matt.
 In 1999, Pinfield joined Universal Television to host and co-write a live television show about music, farmclub.com, which aired in 2000 on the USA Network.

 In 2001, Pinfield became Vice President of A & R and Artist Development for Columbia Records, signing and overseeing the making of albums by acts including Coheed & Cambria and Crossfade.
 During the same time, he hosted WXRK's The Buzz and made cameo appearances on several albums, including a secret spoken word track on Limp Bizkit's Significant Other.
 In 2005, Pinfield was asked by The Rolling Stones to host their international radio interview for Premiere networks.
 The special featured all four band members together for the first time in an interview setting in over 35 years.